loganpkg/spot/README.md

 Backslashes
 -----------

-Backslashes outside of a character set cause the following character to be treated literally.
+Backslashes (that still remain after preprocessing) outside of a character set cause the following character to be treated literally.
 For example, `\*` would be interpreted as a character set containing only the character `*` and not the zero-or-many operator.
 Likewise `\[` would be treated as a character set containing just the character `[` and not the commencement of an explicit character set.

 Operators
 ---------

 If not escaped by a backslash or present inside a character set, the characters in the table below are interpreted as operators (or parentheses).

 Please note that the concatenation operator is implied, and not explicitly written in the original regular expression.
+This is analogous to how the multiplication operator of often not written when doing algebra.
-The character `.` is used to denoted it when displaying internal information in verbose mode, not to be confused with the `.` character set (mentioned above).
+To visualise the concatenation operator, a dot `.` is used when *displaying* internal information in verbose mode.
+It is not to be confused with the `.` character set which can be a part of the orginal regular expression *input*.

 | Operator | Description | Precedence | Number of operands | Associativity |
 | :------- | :---------- | ---------: | -----------------: | :-----------: |